About Steve

 Steve Saunders is a composer, improviser and guitarist working in the fields of contemporary music, improvised music, and the space in-between.
 This has led to the creation and organisation of large-scale projects, regular collaboration, mentorship, performances throughout the UK and a wealth of experience as an educator.

 His interest in composition has led to a variety of notable performances.
 In 2019, he premiered a 41’, six-movement composition for large ensemble at the Eastside Jazz Club entitled Abstract Visions of a Foreign Land, which aimed to merge his interests in contemporary classical music (specifically French ‘spectral’ composers Gérard Grisey and Tristan Murail) with improvised music.
 The work was extremely well received, and was given a second performance on the Symphony Hall Stage on June 29th, 2022, hosted by B:Music and Tony Dudley-Evans, which was filmed and recorded for future release.
 His second performance on the Symphony Hall Stage came in October 2022 after Steve received the ‘B:Music Jazz Commission’, for which he composed a set of original music with Berlin-based saxophonist Asger Nissen combining post-tonal and contemporary techniques with a small-ensemble jazz/improvisatory framework.
-Together with New York jazz drummer Jeff Williams, they premiered the music as a bass-less trio; the concert was filmed and recorded for future release.
+Together with New York jazz drummer Jeff Williams, they premiered the music as a bass-less trio; a premiere which has led to a further Arts Council funded album recording and tour set for November 2025.

 Steve has worked on commissions throughout the UK and US, including a violin and percussion piece, A Tear in the Fabric, for US-based ensemble ‘String-Struck Duo’ (2019); a solo piano piece, Assimilation (or a failure in the art thereof) for Manchester-based ‘Contemporary Arts Jazz Ensemble’ (2020); and a work for electric guitar, trumpet and live electronics, TIMEBEING (for two improvisers), commissioned by Birmingham art gallery ‘Centrala’ (2021).
 Recent musical interests include investigations into the audience’s perception of time and how this can be manipulated as a composer, as well as exploring early Greek philosophy and its applications to music.